bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 There are two obvious mechanisms that could lead to this, the most simple - and the one taken so far - is that fluids as a whole have experience.
-A less direct one is that water's hexagonal structure, when put under pressure from sodium ions rushing into gates along neural axons force a decison on its movement, causing it to become aware of the shape of the neuron's outer surface, and by extension the network as a whole.
+A less direct one is that water's hexagonal structure, when put under pressure from sodium ions rushing into gates along neural axons force a decision on its movement, causing it to become aware of the shape of the neuron's outer surface, and by extension the network as a whole.